Featured Pathways

 Duena is a keynote speaker and the CEO and Co-Founder of PeopleNotTech.
 She has distilled 20 years of knowledge from working in technology into her book “Emotional Banking: Fixing Culture, Leveraging FinTech and Transforming Retail Banks into Brands”.
 Duena co-founded PeopleNotTech in 2018 to increase Psychological Safety and Emotional Intelligence.

-There are no available videos from "Duena Blomstrom"
+There are no available Videos from "Duena Blomstrom"